Tijuana Estuary FAQs

 The Reserve has been gradually pieced together over the last 30 years; first with the acquisition of Border Field State Park (1971) and then Tijuana Slough National Wildlife Refuge (1980).
 It was designated as a National Estuarine Research Reserve in 1982.
 The Visitor Center was built in 1990.

-The Reserve’s management involves a number of agencies (fourteen altogether); the two primary managing agencies are the US Fish and Wildlife Service (USFWS) and California State Parks.
+The Reserve’s management involves a number of agencies (fourteen altogether); the two primary managing agencies are the US Fish and Wildlife Service (USFWS) and California State Parks in partnership with the Southwest Wetlands Interpretive Association (SWIA).
 USFWS is responsible primarily for the management of the Reserve’s natural resources; in particular, the Tijuana Slough National Wildlife Refuge component of the Reserve.
-CA State Parks operates the Visitor Center and maintains Border Field State Park; the Reserve’s educational and interpretive programs are also handled by CA State Parks.
-USFWS and CA State Parks share in many community outreach, volunteer, and general education programs.
+CA State Parks operates the Visitor Center and maintains Border Field State Park.
+The Reserve’s educational and interpretive programs are handled by CA State Parks, its Research and Coastal Training Programs are led by SWIA.
+USFWS, CA State Parks, and SWIA share in many community outreach, volunteer, and general education programs.

 The southern boundary of the Reserve is the international border between Mexico and the United States.
 However the Visitor Center is located in Imperial Beach and is approximately 3 miles from the border.